anijs/anijs.wiki.repository/JQuery-Events-System.md

 JQuery Events System
 ============================================
-This feature it's available in [v0.3.0](https://github.com/anijs/anijs/tree/v0.3.0)

-The documentation is not completely ready yet :(

 The JQuery Events System is a concrete implementation of the [[Events System Interface | Creating Events Systems]].

-You can see a [Codepen Example](http://codepen.io/darielnoel/pen/nltiL?editors=001) after read bellow.
+You can see a [Codepen Example](http://codepen.io/darielnoel/pen/nltiL?editors=001) you must read bellow first.

 #####Use